 Andina believe that it is engaged primarily in the business of providing asset management services and not primarily in the business of investing, reinvesting or trading in securities.
 Andina hold ourselves out as an asset management firm and do not propose to engage primarily in the business of investing, reinvesting or trading in securities.
 Accordingly, Andina does not believe that Andina or Stryve is an "orthodox" investment company as described in the first bullet point above.
 Furthermore, Andina will treat Stryve as a majority-owned subsidiary for purposes of the Investment Company Act.
 Therefore, Andina believes that less than 40% of Andina's total assets (exclusive of U.S. government securities and cash items) on an unconsolidated basis following the Closing will comprise assets that could be considered investment securities.
-Accordingly, Andina do not believe that Andina or Stryve will be an indvertent investment company by virtue of the 40% inadvertent investment company test as described in the second bullet point above.
+Accordingly, Andina do not believe that Andina or Stryve will be an inadvertent investment company by virtue of the 40% inadvertent investment company test as described in the second bullet point above.
 In addition, Andina believe Andina will not be an investment company under section 3(b)(1) of the Investment Company Act because Andina will be primarily engaged in a non-investment company business.

 The Investment Company Act and the rules thereunder contain detailed parameters for the organization and operations of investment companies.
 Among other things, the Investment Company Act and the rules thereunder limit or prohibit transactions with affiliates, impose limitations on the issuance of debt and equity securities, prohibit the issuance of stock options, and impose certain governance requirements.
 Following the Closing, Andina intend to continue to conduct Andina's operations so that Andina will not be deemed to be an investment company under the Investment Company Act.
-However, if anything were to happen that would cause us to be deemed to be an investment company Act, requirements imposed by the Investment Company Act, including limitations on Andina's capital structure, ability to transact business with affiliates (including Stryve) and ability to compensate key employees, could make it impractical for us to continue Andina's business as currently conducted, Andina's business, financial condition and results of operations.
+However, if anything were to happen that would cause us to be deemed to be an investment company under the Investment Company Act, requirements imposed by the Investment Company Act, including limitations on Andina's capital structure, ability to transact business with affiliates (including Stryve) and ability to compensate key employees, could make it impractical for us to continue Andina's business as currently conducted, impair the agreements and arrangements between and among Stryve, us or Andina's senior management team, or any combination thereof and materially and adversely affect Andina's business, financial condition and results of operations.